KarolyPoka/BB-8/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to upload the control software to BB-8 and how to get control above it.

 ```
-Give examples
+Arudino IDE
+ESP-32 hardvare folder for the IDE
+Blynk Andorid App
 ```

 ### Installing